Catarina-SE/ProjectSurvivalVR/README.md

 Players are dropped into a harsh cold environment where they must survive and progress through immersive climbing — all in VR.

-If you want to know more details about this project, access my porfolio page! https://catarina-se.github.io/Portfolio/ProjectSurvivalVR.html
+If you want to know more details about this project, access my portfolio page! https://catarina-se.github.io/Portfolio/ProjectSurvivalVR.html

 --------------------------------------
 # Trailer